Guarantee Agreement Definition: Everything You Need to Know

 Several forms of guarantee exist and provide varying levels and responsibilities of the guarantor and avenues for remedy for the creditor.
 These include:

 - Absolute Guarantee.
-An absolute guarantee has no conditions that restrict a creditor from immediately moving to assume relief in the event that the party that agreed to the initial deal defaults on the contract.
+An absolute guarantee has no conditions that restrict a creditor from immediately moving to assume relief if the party that agreed to the initial deal defaults on the contract.
 Without the conditions, a guarantee is automatically assumed to be absolute.

 - Payment Guarantee.
 This guarantee creates an obligation of the guarantor to pay the creditor when the debt comes due if the borrower defaults at that time.
 It occurs automatically at a fixed date upon the default.